Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 A Chimpanzee is one of the 2 species that belong to the genus Pan holding members: The common Chimpanzees and the Bonobos.

 These species of great apes are only found in Africa.
-The common Chimpanzees are divided into 4 subspecies including:
+The Common Chimpanzees are divided into 4 subspecies named according to their location.
+These include:

 The Eastern Chimpanzee is classified as endangered by the IUCN.